-7.1.4.3.2 For the purpose of test specimen preparation, provision shall be made for an additional link manufactured by the same procedure as the specimen for breaking test in accordance with 7.1.4.1.3.
+7.1.4.3.2 For the purpose of test specimen preparation, provision shall be made for an additional link (or where the chain diameter is small, several links) in a length of chain cable.
+The additional link shall be manufactured by the same procedure as the specimen for breaking test in accordance with 7.1.4.1.3.